 Want to learn more about each program?
 Prospective students can discover our undergraduate curriculum and learn about courses by looking at information on the English, Theatre Studies, and Creative Writing webpages.

 Both programs have lively communities and are represented by student societies.
-The Drama Students Federation (DSF) and The English Students' Society (TESS) are active student groups, provide support for new students, host various events, and can help students contact faculty with any program-related concerns they may have.
+The Drama Students Federation (DSF) and The English Students' Society (TESS) are active student groups, provide support for new students, host various events, and have members that can help students contact faculty with any program-related concerns they may have.